crums-io/skipledger/README.md

 ## Building

 Project dependencies are listed in the maven `pom.xml` file.
-A few of these have no publicly distributed artifacts, and must be installed manually:
+A number of these have no publicly distributed artifacts, and must be installed manually:

 * [junit-io](https://github.com/gnahraf/junit-io)
 * [merkle-tree](https://github.com/crums-io/merkle-tree)